The Best Coffee Machine With Milk Frother

 My Observations:

-The Anima is among Gaggia’s best selling bean to cup machines, and it packs a punch in terms of features for a relatively low price for such a capable bean to cup coffee makeking tool.
+The Anima is among Gaggia’s perfect selling bean to cup machines, and it packs a punch in terms of features for a relatively low price for such a capable bean to cup coffee brewing device.

-It has a fairly good sized water tank at 1.8L and a bigger waste coffee drawer capacity than a lot of of the others, too.
+It has a fairly good sized water tank at 1.8L and a bigger waste coffee drawer capacity than the majority of of the others, too.
 You can add more water to the tank as you’re pulling a shot due to the top filling water tank, which is handy if you notice the water tank is nearly empty while making coffee.

 You can input your water hardness (after doing a water hardness test) too, and then the machine will give you descale reminders at an appropriate frequency given how hard or soft your water is.